department-of-veterans-affairs/ves-event-bus-developer-portal/docs/get-support.md

 ## Report an incident

 To report a security or privacy incident, or an urgent critical operational incident requiring immediate support, check the [#event-bus-support Slack channel][slack-#event-bus-support] Topic for our PagerDuty email address.
-Sending an email to this PagerDuty address will generate a notification to the on-call engineer's mobile device 24/7.
+Sending an email to this PagerDuty address will generate a notification to the on-call engineer's mobile device 24/7 as long as the email was sent from a @va.gov email address.
 You can expect a response within 30 minutes in the [#event-bus-support Slack channel][slack-#event-bus-support] in the Office of CTO @VA workspace.

+If you have a need for a non @va.gov email address to trigger a notification to the on-call engineer's mobile device, you can request a specific email address, or workplace email domain be added to an "allowed list".
+In order to initiate this request you can send a message explaining your need to the [#event-bus-support Slack channel][slack-#event-bus-support] and the appropriate personnel will reach out to you.

 Please include the following information in your email: